28 Exterior Color Combinations for Inviting Curb Appeal

 Cocoa + Olive + Off White + Russet

 Dark olive-color brick steps and foundation firmly anchor the cocoa brown siding to nearby perennial borders.
 Olive green lightens to moss green window sashes, which are highlighted by off-white trim.
 The russet-hue door sports orange undertones that allow it to stand out from the brown siding.
-Choose light and dark shades of one or two nature-inspired neutrals to fashion an exterior that steps lightly on the landscape.
+Choosing light and dark shades of nature-inspired neutrals as exterior paint colors helps fashion an entrance that steps lightly on the landscape.

 Apricot + White + Smoky Gray

 A classic farmhouse takes a contemporary turn thanks to a refreshingly cheerful color palette.
-Soft apricot sets the siding aglow, glossy white paint highlights the home's vintage details, and smoky gray paint adds visual weight to the front door and window sashes.
+A soft apricot exterior paint sets the siding aglow, glossy white paint highlights the home's vintage details, and smoky gray paint adds visual weight to the front door and window sashes.
 Appreciate this home's welcoming outlook?
-Paint your home's siding with a warm color boasting yellow or red undertones.
+Coat your home's siding with warm paint colors boasting yellow or red undertones.

 Stormy Gray + Paprika Red + Bright White

 Cool gray siding fashions an easy-on-the-eye exterior that benefits from warming touches of paprika red.
 The spicy red highlights the roof peak, outlines windows, accents the front door, and defines the porch trim.
 White pops up as window sashes to bring dimension and brightness to the facade.
-Use rich colors with a touch of sheen to give your home been-around-awhile character.
+Use rich exterior house paint colors with a touch of sheen to give your home old-fashioned character.

 Salmon + Jade + Rusty Brown

-The exterior's rough surface causes one salmon paint color to appear as varying dark and light shades, which creates a time-weathered look that suits the home's old-world architecture.
+This exterior's rough surface causes the salmon exterior house paint color to appear as varying dark and light shades, which creates a time-weathered look that suits the home's old-world architecture.
 Saturated jade green shutters punctuate the elegant facade with jewel-tone richness.
-The brown window trim and front door pair nicely with the salmon because the colors share the same orange undertones.
+The brown window trim and front door pair nicely with the salmon because the outdoor paint colors share the same orange undertones.

 Chocolate + Chartreuse + Sand

-Green and brown naturally associate, but when green takes a turn toward yellow, the pairing pleasingly surprises.
+Green and brown naturally associate, but when green takes a turn toward yellow, the pairing pleasantly surprises.
 Chartreuse trim stands out as a high-energy counterpoint to rustic stone walls and earthen siding and firmly links the home to like-colored garden plantings.
-When choosing paint colors for your home, take your cue from exterior features that can't be changed.
-Look at your home's roofing, stonework, and landscape to help narrow your color choices.
+When looking for exterior paint ideas, take your cue from exterior features that can't easily be changed.
+Consider your home's roofing, stonework, and landscape to help narrow your color choices.

 White + Black + Gray

-White trim, white siding, and white railings give this farmhouse spick-and-span appeal.
+You don't need multiple exterior house paint colors to have your home stand out.
+White trim, white siding, and white railings give this farmhouse crisp, clean appeal.
 A black-painted gable vent and charcoal gray steps take their color cue from the home's metal roof.
 The dark paint finishes and white surfaces enhance the home's historic country profile and complement its river rock foundation.

 Buttercream Yellow + White + Black

 Want your house to be appreciated from the street?
-Do like these homeowners did: Paint your home's body a creamy yellow and complement the hue with bright-white accents.
-Set off by a black shingled and metal roof, the calming color combo advances from the surrounding greenery.
-Paint window trim and sashes white when you want windows to appear larger.
+Do as these homeowners did: Paint your home's body a creamy yellow and complement the hue with bright-white accents.
+Set off by a black shingled and metal roof, the calming home paint colors advance from the surrounding greenery.
+Paint window trim and sashes white to make windows appear larger.